MultiPoolMiner/MultiPoolMiner/README.md

 To identify your mining rig.

 **-wallet**
 Your Bitcoin payout address.
-Required when mining on Zpool, Hash Refinery, Nicehash, AhashPool, BlockMunch and BlazePool.
+Required when mining on AhashPool, BlazePool, Hash Refinery, Nicehash and Zpool.

 **-SSL**
 Specifying the -ssl command (without a boolean value of true or false) will restrict the miner application list to include only the miners that support secure connection.